A WOMAN who fell 80ft from a hotel balcony in Majorca lost her balance while trying to throw a spider out of her suitcase, it emerged last night.

 Chantelle Serginson, 24, of Middlesbrough, fractured her skull and legs in multiple places when she fell from the sixth floor of a three-star hotel in Magaluf.

 Some reports suggested she fell from the balcony following a row with her mother, Kimberley, but last night the 44-year-old told The Northern Echo: “We weren’t having a row.
-You would laugh if you heard what happened.
+You would laugh if you

 “We had found a spider in the suitcase and we were shouting and laughing about who was going to throw it out, saying, ‘You throw it out, no you throw it out’.